camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 In order to migrate an existing Spring Boot application you need to follow the following basic steps:

-* Adjust Maven dependencies
+1. Adjust Maven dependencies
   * Remove Camunda Platform Spring Boot Starter and all other Camunda dependencies
   * Add [Spring Zeebe Starter](https://github.com/zeebe-io/spring-zeebe)
-* Adjust config
+2. Adjust config
   * Make sure to set [Camunda Cloud credentials](https://github.com/camunda-community-hub/spring-zeebe#configuring-camunda-cloud-connection), for example in `src/main/resources/application.properties` and point it to an existing Zeebe cluster
   * Remove existing Camunda Platform setting
-* Replace `@EnableProcessApplication` with `@EnableZeebeClient` in your main Spring Boot application class
+3. Replace `@EnableProcessApplication` with `@EnableZeebeClient` in your main Spring Boot application class
-* Add `@ZeebeDeployment(resources = "classpath*:**/*.bpmn")` to automatically deploy all BPMN models
+4. Add `@ZeebeDeployment(resources = "classpath*:**/*.bpmn")` to automatically deploy all BPMN models

-Now you have adjust your source code as described below.
+Then you have adjust your source code and process model as described below.

-Implications on testing: TODO

 ### Container-Managed Engine (Tomcat, WildFly, Websphere & co)